aviwidgerson8/aviwidgerson8.github.io/output/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Opinion/2021/opinion-january-2021-notes/index.md

 - [ ] How did china transform with a massive growth b/w 2000-12, what was the contribution of low interest rates in this growth ?
 - [ ] What does low cost of capital mean ?
 - [ ] How is cost of capital affecting the India's growth potential ?
 - [ ] #data: The total market cost of credit is 8.67% in India whereas it is much less in other countries
 - [ ] #dictionary : nickel-and-diming ?
 - [ ] #dictionary : navel-gazing ?
 - [ ] #data : According to NABARD - All India Rural Financial Survey, 2016-17 : average monthly income of agri households in India is 8.9K rupees & situation of small & marginal farmers is more grim
 - [ ] What are the safety net practices in US & China to farmers compared to India ?
 What more should India do to support its agriculture ?
 - [ ] Why is the agricultural productivity low in India compared to Brazil, China, US etc. ?
 - [ ] What is need of continuing capital punishment in India ?
 Law commission in its 2015 report proposed to abolish it

+## 23rd January 2021
+- [ ] #data : Titan Industries is a torch-bearer for employment of people with disabilities.
+In 2005, 4% of its employees are recorded to have some disability

+## 24th January 2021
+- [ ] What is Bhavantar Scheme ?
+How is it in line with MSP problem as an alternative solution ?
+How much positive impact did the MP realize ?

+## 30th January 2021
+- [ ] What is drip irrigation ?
+What are its advantages to traditional one ?
+- [ ] What is Global Bond Index inclusion ?
+- [ ] #data : The foreign ownership of centre's debt is very low (1.6%) compared to China (9.5%) & Indonesia (30%)
+- [ ] What was Jharkhand Scholarship Scam ?
 - [ ]